teggr/product-page-demo/Readme.md

 ## Testing results

+To run the JBehave BDD tests using maven (you will need chromedriver installed)

+	mvn -Pui-testing -Dmaven.webdriver.chrome.driver={install_path} clean verify

+The tests can also be run via IDE Junit execution 'UiStories.java'

 During the test phase, the BDD framework will have captured the acceptance criteria report.
 This will be available at:

 	{project_root}/target/jbehave/view/index.html

+This will report all the UI interaction stories in `/src/test/resources/stories/product-page.story`